Top 10 Prop Firm Challenge Mistakes (and How to Avoid Them)

 By avoiding these 10 common Prop Firm Challenge mistakes, you'll set yourself apart from most traders who enter challenges unprepared.
 Trade with patience, follow the rules, and think long-term.

 Once you treat prop trading like a business, not a game, success becomes inevitable.
+Once you do pass, see our deep-dive on running multiple prop firm accounts for how funded traders scale beyond a single account.

 Ready to Start Your Challenge?

-Compare Firms Now →
+Compare Top Futures & Forex Prop Firms →